klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 *Table: This table summarizes how organizations of different sizes and phases tend to prioritize efficiency and effectiveness, and how this relates to the risks of underfitting or overfitting their operating models.
 Consolidation refers to merging or streamlining units to improve efficiency; pivot refers to a significant change in strategy or business model.*

-## Glossary

-**Consolidation:** The process of merging or streamlining organizational units to improve efficiency or adapt to reduced size.

-**Pivot:** A significant change in organizational strategy or business model, often in response to external pressures or new opportunities.

 ## Concluding Note: Efficiency, Effectiveness, and Model Adaptation Through Life-Cycle Phases

 Throughout an organization's life cycle, the interplay between efficiency and effectiveness shapes the risk of underfitting or overfitting.
 Small organizations may prioritize efficiency with simpler models, while large organizations often emphasize effectiveness through more complex frameworks.
 As organizations experience different phases—whether growth, contraction, stagnation, or pivoting—they face unique challenges in adapting their operating models to maintain appropriate fit.